whytekiwi/weather-service/backend/readme.md

 In the current implmentation, we decrease the remainng retries for the rate limit before we even know if the request is successful or not.
 This means that if we have an error on our end, the user is still "charged" for the attempt.

 Ideally we wouldn't decrease th4e count until we know it's successful, however that opens up the concurrency edge case (same user making multiple requests in parallel), so I opted for optimistic rate limiting.

+3. API Key validation

+API Key validation (and in general the whole authorisation + authentication flow) is best handled in front of microservices.
+The code should focus on the business needs, while allowing other services like APIM to handle the intracies required.

+In general, it should be impossible for a user to invocate a call through to our functions if they aren't authenticated, saving expensive compute time.

+I'd also never store secrets in plain text in a repo either.